avafloww/Agar.io-Protocol/Protocol.md

 | 0        | uint8     | Packet ID

 ### Packet 32: Add Node
 Adds a node to the player's screen.
+Nodes that are added by this packet are centered on by the client's camera.
+Probably used when splitting cells/spawning in.

 | Position | Data Type | Description
 |----------|-----------|-----------------